UNNS-The Captivation

 UNNS — The Captivation is a 2017 novel by Sapan Saxena.
+The novel depicts international espionage that conflicts with romance.
+The story spans three countries: India, Germany, and the United States.

 Background

 Saxena had initially decided to write a sequel to his first book Finders, Keepers, but was persuaded by his family to write a romance novel.
-The story depicts two lovers who unknowingly take a stand against each other, and the love-hate relationship between them.

-In an interview with Half Baked Beans, Saxena described UNNS as “an unconventional love story”.
-In his interview with Hindustan Times, Saxena claimed “Unns is a story of love beyond any terms and conditions.”
+In an interview with Half Baked Beans, Saxena described UNNS as "an unconventional love story".

-Seven stages of love

-UNNS touches on what is called the seven stages of love, as per Urdu and Sufi traditions: